Non-wellfounded parsimonious proofs and non-uniform complexity

 \section{Soundness}

-In this section we establish the soundness theorem, i.e., every function over binary strings that is representable in $\nupll$ (resp.~$\cpll$) is in $ \fppoly$ (resp.~$\fptime$).
-The key result is a polynomial modulus of continuity for cut-elimination (\Cref{prop:polynomial-moduli}), from which we can extract a family of polynomial size circuits $C_f$ computing $f$.
-We conclude by observing that $C_f$ is, in fact, uniform whenever the coderivation representing $f$ is regular.
+In this section we prove the soundness theorem, which states that every function $f$ over binary strings representable by coderivations of $\nupll$ (resp.~$\cpll$) is in $ \fppoly$ (resp.~$\fptime$).
+Soundness is a straightforward consequence of a polynomial modulus of continuity result for cut elimination (\Cref{prop:polynomial-moduli}), according to which we can extract a family of polynomial size circuits $C_f$ computing $f$.
+We conclude by observing that $C_f$ is, in fact, P-uniform whenever the coderivation representing $f$ is regular.